 “You see general lymph node enlargement — under the arms, in the chest or groin — with something like lymphoma,” says Dr. Dean.
 “But there are other reasons you’d see that, too, which are far less serious than cancer.”

 There are additional conditions, too, that Dr. Dean says healthcare providers may look into.
 “We address the issue by taking a very detailed patient history and looking for other conditions that may cause the swelling like rheumatoid arthritis, lupus or autoimmune diseases.”

 And, yes, this includes swelling on just one side.
 “We don’t want to miss something because a lymph node on just one side is swollen,” she adds.
 “But we’ve also added questions about recent COVID-19 vaccines to our screening questions to make sure we’re getting a full view of what might be affecting the patient.”

 Still, if you’re concerned by the appearance of swollen lymph nodes within a day or two after receiving your COVID-19 vaccine, it’s worth contacting your healthcare provider.
 With their knowledge of your medical history, they have the necessary context to make a full evaluation.

 It’s the location of the lymph nodes involved with this particular side effect that’s causing concern.
 Many times (but not always) the location of a person’s lymph node swelling corresponds to the site of infection.
-For many breast cancer patients, that includes the lymph nodes in the armpits.
+For many who have breast cancer, that includes the lymph nodes in the armpits.